nitrictech/docs/docs/secrets.md

 latest.asString();
 ```

-## Access a specific version of a secret
+### Access a specific version of a secret

-If you need a previous version of a secret's value (not latest) you can use the `version()` method to specific the exact version ID.
+If you need a previous version of a secret's value (not latest) you can use the `version()` method to specify the exact version ID.
 This is useful when you need a version that was used at a particular point in time.

 ```javascript
 // access the details of a known version of a secret